buildbot/buildbot/master/docs/manual/cfg-reporters.rst

     :param string baseURL: specify the github api endpoint if you work with GitHub Enterprise
     :param boolean verbose: if True, logs a message for each successful status push
     :param list builders: only send update for specified builders
+    :param boolean verify: disable ssl verification for the case you use temporary self signed certificates
+    :param boolean debug: logs every requests and their response

 .. bb:reporter:: StashStatusPush